jhudsl/Intro_to_OTTR/docs/01-getting-started.md

 ![](https://raw.githubusercontent.com/jhudsl/OTTR_Template/main/resources/screenshots/add-repo-sync.png)
 - Name the commit `Add new repository to sync`
 - Click `Propose changes`.
+- [See this guide](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork) for any questions you have about creating a pull request from your forked repository.
 - Write a short pull request description describing that you are adding a new repository to the sync.yml file.
 - Click `Create Pull Request`
 - Request `@cansavvy` as a reviewer.